Death and Dying

-- Keep the person company: Always be willing to listen to the person, especially if he talks about his life.
-Do things together, such as watching television and reading books, or just sit with him.
+- Keep the person company: Always be willing to listen to the person, especially if he or she talks about his or her life.
+Do things together, such as watching television and reading books, or just sit with him or her.

 - Make the person comfortable: Help the person manage stress, and be relaxed and comfortable.
-Work together with people the person can trust to help him get through the hard times.
+Work together with people the person can trust to help him or her get through the hard times.

 - Keep the person involved: Many people want to be included in their treatment and care plan.
 Avoid holding back information that you think the person should not or does not want to hear.

 - Be respectful: Respect the person's feelings and need for privacy.
-Let him express fears and concerns about dying, such as leaving family and friends behind.
-Reassure him that you will follow and honor his wishes.
+Let him or her express fears and concerns about dying, such as leaving family and friends behind.
+Reassure him or her that you will follow and honor his or her wishes.

 - Help the person create an advance directive: Advance directives are spoken or written legal and medical care instructions.
-They are made by the person in case he becomes unable to decide for himself later.
+They are made by the person in case he or she becomes unable to decide for himself or herself later.
 Examples include living wills, organ donation, and CPR attempts.
 Without advance directives, someone who has permission will make these decisions for the person.

 What may happen when death occurs?

-There is no need to call 911 or a caregiver.
+There is no need to call 911 or a healthcare provider.
 The following may be done when death occurs: